 Free Smalltalk Compilers and Interpreters

-Squeak is an open source Smalltalk-80 implementation that runs on Windows, WinCE, Mac OS X, Linux, FreeBSD, NetBSD, OpenBSD, Solaris, etc. It generates code for a virtual machine, the SqueakVM, which is included.
+Squeak is an open source Smalltalk implementation that runs on Windows, Mac OS X and Linux.
+It generates code for a virtual machine, the SqueakVM, which is included.
 It was originally developed by Apple.

 - GNU Smalltalk

-GNU Smalltalk is an implementation of the Smalltalk-80 programming language.
+GNU Smalltalk is an implementation of the Smalltalk programming language.
 It runs on most POSIX compatible operating systems, including Linux.
 Like all things GNU, it is open source.
+The site only provides the source code.

-This is a free version of the Dolphin Smalltalk 2.1 development system.
-This is a Windows program (created in the late 1990s so I'm sure if it even works on modern Windows versions).
+This is a free version of the Dolphin Smalltalk development system.
+This is a Windows program.
+Executables can be downloaded from the releases page.

 Related Pages